rancherlabs/docs.rancher.io/docs/pages-for-subheaders/new-user-guides.md

 The new user guides are designed to guide beginners, or the everyday users of Rancher, through a series of steps to learn how to do something.
 The goal is that the user will be able to learn how to complete tasks by using easy-to-follow, meaningful, and repeatable directions.
 These guides will assist users to do work to then get the promised results immediately.

 The average Rancher user has a level of technical skill that is above the level of "beginner"; however, the new user guides are designed to help new, or beginner, users as well as the seasoned Rancher customer equally.
 This is accomplished by using a combination of high-level and technical language to introduce topics and guide the user through general tasks that are essential for every Rancher user to know.

-A good example of a new user guide can be found [here](https://rancher.com/docs/rancher/v2.6/en/k8s-in-rancher/workloads/deploy-workloads/).